Pingumaniac/CS6381_PA3_M3_Youngjae_Moon/README.md

 10. New functions for DiscoveryMW -> assureQuorum, createLeader, watchLeader, watchBroker, waitBroker, sendStateReplica
 11. New functions for BrokerAppln -> setSubscription
 12. New functions for BrokerMW -> setRequest, setWatch, brokerLeader, subscribe
+13. Added comments for descriptions for these functions for each file.